Azareal/Gosora/docs/configuration.md

 DisableDefaultNoavatar - This switch lets you disable the default noavatar algorithm which may intercept noavatars for increased efficiency.
 Default: false

+DisableAnalytics - This switch lets you disable the analytics subsystem.
+Default: false

 RefNoTrack - This switch disables tracking the referrers of users who click from another site to your site and the referrers of any requests to resources from other sites as-well.

 RefNoRef - This switch makes it so that if a user clicks on a link, then the incoming site won't know which site they're coming from.